isomerpages/moe-dunmansec/_our-programmes/Humanities Programme.md

 ![](/images/Department%20Photos/Humanities/GI%202019%201.jpg)

 **2\.
 Historical Investigation**

-In our quest to pique students’ historical curiosity and provide them with a critical historical lens, we have designed Historical Investigation (HI) that makes real what has been learnt in the classroom.
-Some examples of HI sites include the Fort Canning Battle Box, former Ford factory, Chinatown Heritage Centre, Malay Heritage Centre and Indian Heritage Centre where students interact with sources and apply Historical concepts.
+<p style="text-align: justify;">In our quest to pique students’ historical curiosity and provide them with a critical historical lens, we have designed Historical Investigation (HI) that makes real what has been learnt in the classroom.
+Some examples of HI sites include the Fort Canning Battle Box, former Ford factory, Chinatown Heritage Centre, Malay Heritage Centre and Indian Heritage Centre where students interact with sources and apply Historical concepts.</p>

 **HI Highlights**
 ![](/images/Department%20Photos/Humanities/HI%20HIGHLIGHTS.png)

 ![](/images/Department%20Photos/Humanities/HI%20Indian%20Heritage%20Centre%202018.jpg)